Everest Base Camp Trek In November

 Stay Hydrated and Take Nutritious Meals

 Staying hydrated is one of the economical ways to avoid altitude sickness.
 You need to intake about 3 to 4 liters of water daily.
 Since you will be trekking in mild temperatures, you may not feel thirsty.
 However, drinking water is necessary.
-You can fill your bottles with water from tea houses or even use bottled water.
+You can fill your bottles with water from tea houses or use bottled water instead.
 It is always a great option to take water-purifying tablets with you.

 Withdraw Cash